 Benefits of Using SQS Dead Letter Queue

-As DLQ contains the messages that could not be processed successfully.
+As DLQ contains messages that could not be processed successfully.
 So it allows us to-

 - Debug our application to find the reason behind message processing failure.

-- Cross check the message to find a potential reason of failure.
+- Cross-check the message to find a potential reason for failure.

 - Maintain queue flow and cope with data loss

-- Reduce the number of unprocessed message in the queue
+- Reduce the number of unprocessed messages in the queue

 How does Amazon SQS Dead Letter Queue Work?

 SQS DLQ works by a concept known as redrive policy.
-All the queue which want to send failed messages to the DLQ must set a redrive policy.
+All the queues which want to send failed messages to the DLQ must set a redrive policy.